By Barry Giles

 BREEAM was created as a cost-effective means to bring sustainable value to development.
 Investors see the long-term value of green certification by enhancing existing assets as even a small increase in a building’s performance can make a huge difference to the bottom line.

-Here’s a real life example.
-In 2014, Europe’s largest commercial property company Unibail-Rodamco issued an $825 million bond based on a portfolio of green buildings.
+Here’s a real-life example.
+In 2014, Europe’s largest commercial property company, Unibail-Rodamco (the new owners of Westfield Corps USA portfolio) Unibail-Rodamco issued an $825 million bond based on a portfolio of green buildings.
 In order to be included in the portfolio, buildings had to achieve or exceed a BREEAM Very Good rating for new construction, and within three years of operating achieve a minimum BREEAM In-Use rating of Very Good.

 The bond was oversubscribed by 3.4 times in under two hours and the price paid for the bonds by investors is saving Unibail-Rodamco more than $550,000 a year just in interest payments!